 \section{Abstract}

-Multi-object density is a fundamental descriptor of a point process and has ability to describe the randomness of number and values of objects, as well as the statistical correlation between objects.
-Due to its comprehensive nature, it usually has a complicate mathematical structure making the set integral suffering from the curse of dimension and the combinatorial nature of the problem.
-Hence, the approximation of multi-object density is a key research theme in point process theory or finite set statistics (FISST).
-Conventional approaches usually discard part or all of statistical correlation mechanically in return for computational efficiency, without considering the real situation of correlation between objects.
-In this paper, we propose an enhanced approximation of labeled multi-object (LMO) density which evaluates the correlation between objects adaptively and factorizes the LMO density into densities of several independent subsets according to the correlation analysis.
-Besides, to get a tractable factorization of LMO density, we derive the set marginal density of any subset of the universal labeled RFS, the generalized labeled multi-Bernoulli (GLMB) RFS family and its subclasses.
-The proposed method takes into account the simplification of the complicate structure of LMO density and the reservation of necessary correlation at the same time.
+The multi-object density is a fundamental descriptor of a point process and has ability to describe the randomness of the number and the values of objects, as well as the statistical correlation between objects.
+Due to its comprehensive nature, multi-object density usually has a complicate mathematical structure making the set integral suffer from the curse of dimension and the combinatorial nature of the problem.
+Hence, efficient and accurate approximations of multi-object density is a key research theme in point process theory or finite set statistics.
+Conventional approaches usually discard all or part of statistical correlation between objects mechanically in return for computational efficiency, without regard for the actual correlation.
+In this paper, we propose an enhanced approximation of the labeled multi-object (LMO) density by adaptively factorizing the LMO density into densities of several independent subsets based on the perception of the actual statistical correlation between object states.
+Besides, as a key process of obtaining a tractable factorization of LMO density, the labeled set marginal density of any subset suitable is derived for the universal labeled RFS, such as the generalized labeled multi-Bernoulli RFS family and its subclasses.
+The numerical studies show that the proposed approximation approach can significantly simplify the LMO density by utilizing the existing independence property while accurately reserve the statistical correlation between objects.